Abel, King of Denmark: Duke of Schleswig

+In early 1241, Abel commanded a Crusader and invaded the Orthodox Novgorod, yet was to suspend the campaign because of his father, Valdemar II's, death.

 At the death of Valdemar II in 1241, Duke Abel's brother Eric acceded to the throne of Denmark as Eric IV.
 In the following years, Duke Abel fought against his brother, trying to gain independence for the Duchy of Schleswig.
 He raided north as far as Randers, ravaging Eric's supporters, and then moved into Funen.
 Eric struck back a year later, surprising Abel's garrison at Schleswig, forcing Abel's young daughter Sophie to flee "without so much as a pair of shoes for her feet."